 Modern Cervical Cancer Diagnoses and Statistics

-The World Health Organization estimates that there were 570,000 new cervical cancer diagnoses last year.
-This includes over 13,000 cases in the United States alone.
+The World Health Organization estimates that there were 600,000 new cervical cancer cases in 2020.
+This includes over 14,000 cases in the United States alone.
 The statistics are daunting, but regular screening procedures can make a dramatic impact on women’s health.
 Incidence rates have dropped 50% since 1975 due to widespread screening.
-Doctors now encourage most women to get screened every 3-5 years starting at 21 years old through their early sixties.
+Doctors now encourage most women to get screening every 3-5 years starting at age 21 through their early sixties.
 Regular screenings greatly improve the chance of catching cervical cancer at an early stage, when the 5-year survival rate is still 92%.

 The current screening procedure involves first testing samples of cells collected from the squamocolumnar junction of the cervix.
 Doctors will recommend a follow-up test if the results show signs of abnormalities.
 If the concern persists, doctors perform a colposcopy with biopsy.
 Microscopic analysis of the sample identifies cervical cancer and its precursor, cervical intraepithelial neoplasia (CIN).
 This early-stage indicator appears as neoplastic lesions along the ectocervix and appears in 75% of invasive cervical carcinoma cases.
 The lesions are detected as various changes in the squamous cell nuclei including nuclear size, density, morphology, and cytoplasmic ratio.